 This person is responsible for ensuring that SEN pupils are provided with the full support necessary in order to maximise progress.

 Liaison with families is a key part of the role.
 You should contact this person with any issues over progress.

-This person is responsible for leading a group of Mentors in a House.
+This person is responsible for leading a group of Mentors in a Year

 Their role is to monitor individual pupil progress across the curriculum and track the performance of groups of pupils.
 This may involve working with groups of pupils to raise achievement.
 They deal with social and emotional issues affecting your child's progress.
 You should contact this person if you have general concerns about your child's progress in a number of subjects and the Progress Mentor has been unable to help.

-The Head of House will also organise extra curricular activities for their House and lead the House.
+The Head of Year will also organise extra curricular activities for their Year and lead the Year.

-There are 4 Assistant Principals who are linked to an individual House and are responsible for one of the key areas identified:
+There are 3 Assistant Principals who are responsible for one of the key areas identified:

 - Learning Outcomes